 Founded in 1897, El Rancho is a local pub in downtown Durango.
 Open 10am–2am daily.
 Durango Diner breakfast and lunch service.
 Tuesdays: “Industry Night” for hospitality staffers.
 Lively upcoming events: comedy, lip-sync contests, foosball tourneys, fashion shows, dance parties, DJs.
 975 Main Ave. www.elranchotavern.com

-Durango’s premier wine bar and cocktail lounge on Second Avenue offers a respite from the hectic pace of Main Avenue.
+Premier wine bar and cocktail lounge offers respite from the hectic pace.
 Wide selection of wines from around the world; delicious, award-winning, handcrafted cocktails; fresh-brewed coffee and espresso drinks; tasty morsels for lunch or dinner.
 Locals’ favorite.
-Open daily from 11am.
+Daily 11am.
 723 E. Second Ave., 385-0105. www.enodurango.com

 Four Leaves Winery